DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 ### Routing traffic to other machines on the LAN

-If not targeting a docker container but a dedicated machine on the network.</br>
+If not targeting a docker container but a dedicated machine on the network.<br>
 Nothing really changes, if you can ping the machine from Caddy container by its hostname or its IP, it will work.